vitalyspirin/crudrestspa_demo/README.md

 ```
 Folders "client" and "server" potentially can be on different hosts and therefore all server dependencies should be located inside "server/vendor" folder.

+Create database "crudrestspa_demo".
+In the file "crudrestspa_demo/server/config/db.php" check the login parameters.

+In the brower go to url: "/crudrestspa_demo/server/web".
+After that you can see client app by clicking on "Client app" link in the upper right corner.

 ## Client side

 Client app implements typical CRUD using Bootstrap template: